liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 `Processor` object that converts a sequence of *n* consecutive events into an event that is a vector of size *n*, with the element at position "0" in the vector corresponding to the first event of the window.
 This effectively works as a time demultiplexer.

+#### `Deserialize`

+A `Processor` that takes structured character strings as its inputs, and turns each of them into Java objects with the corresponding content.
+It is represented graphically as follows:

+{@img images/other/Deserialize.png}{Deserialize}{.6}

+*Deserialization* can be used to restore the state of objects previously saved on a persistent medium, or to receive non-primitive data types over a communication medium such as a network.
+The opposite operation is called *serialization*.

 #### `Equals`

 A `Function` that checks for the equality between two objects.
 It is represented graphically as follows: